-The TCX Street comes with a full leather upper and removable soles, as well as reinforcement in all the right places.
+The TCX Street comes with a full leather upper, removable soles, and reinforcement in all the right places.

 Great value for a solid product.

-Just what should we be looking for in a pair of casual motorcycle boots?
+What should we look for in a pair of casual motorcycle boots?

 Types of Casual Boot

 Within the subcategory of Casual Boots, there are subcategories.

 There are examples of most in our reviews, but here’s a general outline of the different types.